by Bruce Clay, January 27, 2012

 - Local results become a massive revenue source for the search engines.
 A local paid inclusion program develops where brick and mortar sites can get local result preferential listings for a reasonable monthly fee.
 Some engines will offer comprehensive call tracking and analytics for local paid inclusion programs.
-This is less of a prediction than it seems.
-Ask us how we know.

 - Local Paid Inclusion will replace traditional SEO and PPC as the first traffic tactic.
 Premium listings in local results will immediately gain popularity as early adopters happily get traffic for a low fee in a matter of days.
 This will be the most significant traffic tactic in 2012.
 Everyone that has a local address will participate.